WillingGambit/ELK_Stack_Beats/Azure_Environment/README.md

   - For SSH public key source, select Use existing public key
   - Copy the SSH key generated within the Ansible container of the JumpBox
   - Under the Networking tab, for Public IP, allow it to create one
-  - Under NIC network security group, select Basic
+  - Under NIC network security group, select Basic (by selecting basic a ELK Security Group will be created with an SSH rule already included)
 ![](Diagrams/Create_Virtual_Machine_ELK1.PNG)
 ![](Diagrams/Create_Virtual_Machine_ELK2.PNG)
 ![](Diagrams/Create_Virtual_Machine_ELK3.PNG)